ECA Review

 The annual Christmas Concert orchestrated by music teacher, Dan Kinakin (inset)...
 Read More 2

-Finlay Hanton, Ethan Weber and Brody Schulmeister perform for family and...
+Got oats? wonders Turbo on a frosty morning at his home northwest of Consort, Ab.
+ECA Review/ K. Sortland Read More

+The NDP government’s plan to overhaul our electricity grid has farmers...
 Read More 2

-The NDP government’s plan to overhaul our electricity grid has farmers and ranchers in southern Alberta worried, and rightly...
-Read More

 Super moon illuminates fields east of Brownfield, Ab. as farmers breathe...
 Read More 2